Why most people think with emotion over reason

 “What would be the logical, rational thing to do”, is a simple, yet great question to engage your common sense.

-Use this question to train your conscious, rational mind in order to learn to utilize your logic in your decision-making process.
+Use this question to train your conscious, rational mind to learn to utilize your logic in your decision-making process.